anchore/syft/internal/capabilities/generate/README.md

 ### Purpose

-The `completeness_test.go` file ensures `packages.yaml` stays in perfect sync with the codebase.
+The `completeness_test.go` file ensures `packages/*.yaml` files stay in perfect sync with the codebase.
 These tests catch:
 - New catalogers that haven't been documented
 - Orphaned cataloger entries (cataloger was removed but YAML wasn't updated)
 - Missing metadata/package type documentation